solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 ## Lesson

-You may have noticed in the last lesson that while we could fetch and display a list of account data, we didn’t have any granular control over how many accounts to fetch or their order.
-In this lesson, we’ll learn about some configuration options for the `getProgramAccounts` function that will enable things like paging, ordering accounts, and filtering.
+You may have noticed in the last lesson that while we could fetch and display a list of account data, we didn't have any granular control over how many accounts to fetch or their order.
+In this lesson, we'll learn about some configuration options for the `getProgramAccounts` function that will enable things like paging, ordering accounts, and filtering.